 Student Paper Competition: How Technology Regulates

-The Nebraska Governance and Technology Center (NGTC), based in the Nebraska College of Law in collaboration with the Nebraska Colleges of Business and Engineering, is pleased to announce its inaugural student paper competition.
-The prompt for papers is “how technology regulates.”
+The Nebraska Governance and Technology Center (NGTC), based in the Nebraska College of Law in collaboration with the Nebraska Colleges of Business, Journalism and Mass Communications, and Engineering, is pleased to again open our student paper competition for 2022.
+Learn more about our 2021 winners.

 Papers should be submitted as Word documents using the form available below.